-Thus, we can disregard the evolution of the assets in our computations.
-Also the SCR formula in the shock approach, Equation (5), can be reformulated in terms of the liabilities:
+Analogously to the SCR formula in the VaR approach, also the SCR formula in the shock approach, Equation (5), can be reformulated in terms of the liabilities:

-$$SCR^{shock} = (BEL_0|longevity\,shock) - BEL_0.$$ (14)
+$$SCR^{shock} = (BEL_0|longevity shock) - BEL_0.$$ (15)

-From these simplified SCR formulas, an important observation can be made: Since, in our setting, cash flows occur only yearly, the SCR in the VaR approach only depends on the expected mortality at the end of the first year, i.e. at t=1.
-Hence, it does not matter whether changes in mortality emerge gradually over the year or in a one-off shock at t=0.
-Moreover, every gradual mortality evolution can be expressed in a one-off shock at t=0, namely in a shock which transforms the expected survival probabilities at t=0 into the ones obtained at t=1 via the gradual evolution.
-Therefore, if we express a longevity scenario which
+Before we can start the comparison of the different SCR formulas, however, we need to ensure that the comparison does not get blurred simply because of the differing structures of the SCR formulas in combination with peculiarities of our modeling setup.
+To this end, an important observation can be made from the simplified SCR formulas: The SCR in the VaR approach only depends on the expected mortality at the end of the year, i.e. at t = 1, because cash flows occur only yearly in our setting.
+Hence, it does not matter whether changes in mortality emerge gradually over the year or in a one-off shock at t = 0.
+Moreover, every gradual mortality evolution can be expressed in a one-off shock at t = 0, namely in a shock which transforms the expected survival probabilities at t = 0 into the ones obtained at t = 1 via the gradual evolution.
+Therefore, if we express a longevity scenario which yields the SCR in the VaR approach by a one-off shock denoted by $shock^{VaR}$ , we obtain